proteinreport/proteinreport.org/content/en/newswire/vly-raises-eu61m-series-its-plant-based-dairy-future/index.md

 <p>Vly is a Berlin-based FoodTech startup with the mission to create the healthiest dairy alternatives without compromising on taste.
 Their first product line - a milk alternative based on pea protein - launched in 2020 and has been sold over 2 million times already.
 The three products - Unsweetened, Original and Barista - are stocked at most major retailers in Germany as well as being sold direct-to-consumer online. </p>
 <p>Vly was co-founded by Nicolas Hartmann, Niklas Katter, and Moritz Braunwarth, and is headquartered in Berlin, Germany.</p>
 <p><strong>About the Co-Founders</strong></p>
-<p><strong>Nicolas Hartmann, Responsible for Product &amp; Marketing</strong></p>
+<p><strong>Nicolas Hartmann, Responsible for Product & Marketing</strong></p>
-<p>As a passionate vegan, Nicolas studied nutritional science in order to understand the implications of food on health &amp; performance.
-He was a nutrition coach for professional athletes and prior to that worked at Bain &amp; Company and holds a Masters degree from the University of Oxford.</p>
+<p>As a passionate vegan, Nicolas studied nutritional science in order to understand the implications of food on health & performance.
+He was a nutrition coach for professional athletes and prior to that worked at Bain & Company and holds a Masters degree from the University of Oxford.</p>
-<p><strong>Niklas Katter, Responsible for Sales &amp; Finance</strong></p>
+<p><strong>Niklas Katter, Responsible for Sales & Finance</strong></p>
-<p>Growing up in Austria with a passion for health and nutrition, Niklas spent the majority of his career at McKinsey &amp; Company learning about the consumer packaged goods industry and due diligence.
+<p>Growing up in Austria with a passion for health and nutrition, Niklas spent the majority of his career at McKinsey & Company learning about the consumer packaged goods industry and due diligence.
 He is a lawyer by training and holds a Masters degree from the University of Oxford. </p>
-<p><strong>Moritz Braunwarth, Responsible for Product &amp; Operations</strong></p>
+<p><strong>Moritz Braunwarth, Responsible for Product & Operations</strong></p>
 <p>After high school, Moritz decided to follow his dedication to food and became a chef in the fine dining industry.
 Through stations in Michelin star restaurants in Germany, Finland and Switzerland, he decided to gain a deeper understanding of the industrial food world and studied Food Technology again and he holds a Bachelor's degree from the Technical University of Berlin.</p>
 <p><strong>About Five Seasons Ventures</strong></p>
 <p>Five Seasons Ventures is the first European fund focused on investing across the food value chain.
 We partner with Food Tech entrepreneurs to build a healthier, more sustainable and more efficient food system.
 We provide capital, deep expertise and connections in the food sector to help companies succeed.</p>